Home Features Explore Munros Munro Map Reviews Get the App

 The summit of Beinn a' Chreachain sits at 1081 metres, crowned by a substantial cairn that marks your arrival at the highest point.
 The top is relatively rocky and exposed, offering little shelter from the wind that often sweeps across this Argyll peak.

 On clear days, the views from Beinn a' Chreachain are magnificent, extending across the complex topography of the surrounding mountains.
 The summit plateau is not extensive, so there's a genuine sense of being perched atop a significant peak.
 In poor visibility, the exposed nature of the summit means navigation requires careful attention, and you'll find little protection from the elements.
-The descent demands concentration, particularly in mist when the complex terrain below can be disorienting.

 The lower approaches to Beinn a' Chreachain wind through heather moorland interspersed with rough grassland, where you…